nielsen/nielsen.github.com/_posts/2013-05-15-i-m-sorry-for-using-mvp.markdown

   - mvp
   - lean startup
   - lean
 summary: Fat MVPs are the devil.
+But it's the devil we know.
 type: blog
 draft: true
 ---